sigsergv/guzum/docs/features.markdown

 ----------------------------------

 * if user tries to open nonexisting gpg/asc file assume he wants to encrypt it using his own secret key

+IPC
+---

+Guzum uses UNIX-socket for interprocess communcations.
+When user calls guzum with the argument ``--select-file`` or with the file path it tries to find running instance and pass these data there.
+If there is no running instance (detected by UNIX-socket) it starts one and then performs the requested action (open file in the editor or open select file dialog).